leechristophermurray/parquetframe/CONTEXT.md

 # ParquetFrame

 This is the context for a universal wrapper for working with dataframes in python. `parquetframe` wraps pandas and dask in a variable called parquet frame (`pf`), allowing switching from one to the other through inference (based on an optional threshold set during read which defaults to 10MB) or manually switching a flag `pf.islazy`.
-Also, `pf.read(<file>)` will read a parquet without the need for stating the extension (checks for `.pqt` and `.parquet`). `pf.save(<file>)` will save the dataframe to parquet, while still allowing all the `to_parquet()` options/arguments as it's just a front for simplifying using parquetframe without the need for stating the extension (saves as `<file>.parquet` by default unless stated otherwise). parquetframe should still allow for dask and pandas operations as it's just a convenient dataframe handler.
+Also, `pf.read(<file>)` will read a parquet without the need for stating the extension (checks for `.pqt` and `.parquet`). `pf.save(<file>)` will save the dataframe to parquet, while still allowing all the `to_parquet()` options/arguments as it's just a front for simplifying using parquetframe without the need for stating the extension (saves as `<file>.parquet` by default unless stated otherwise). parquetframe should still allow for dask and pandas operations as it's just a convenient dataframe handler.This library should be able to be used as a library in code, or in a terminal if installed with a `[cli]` option. so parquets could be queried and even transformed (have dask or pandas operations done) and saved to a new file- all in the terminal as if in a notebook. this cli feature would be implemented using the click python package.

 To wrap pandas and Dask in a variable called parquet_frame (pf), you can create a custom class that manages an internal dataframe instance, either pandas or Dask.
 This class can use Python's special methods, like `__getattribute__` and `__getattr__`, to delegate calls to the underlying dataframe object.